GrigorijSchleifer/GrigorijSchleifer/README.md

 <h1 align="center"> Hi there 👋</h1>

 #### I'm Grigorij.
 I work as an ✨  anesthesiologist ✨ at the University Hospital Bonn.
-I am a medical AI-venger and a proud member of the MIT Critical Data consortium.
-In my spare time I read about crypto and code in R ...
+I am a medical AI-venger and a proud member of the MIT Critical Data consortium
 <br>

 - 🌱 I’m currently learning for my anesthesia boarding exam